Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 Tacrolimus could make you sunburn more easily.
 Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 You may get infections more easily, even serious or fatal infections.
-Stop taking tacrolimus and call your doctor right away if you have signs of infection such as: sudden weakness or ill feeling, fever, chills, sweating, sore throat, painful mouth sores, skin warmth or redness, flu symptoms, muscle aches, cough, pale skin, easy bruising, or unusual bleeding.
+Stop taking tacrolimus and call your doctor right away if you have signs of infection such as: fever, chills, flu symptoms, cough, sweating, painful skin sores, skin warmth or redness, or muscle aches.

 Also call your doctor at once if you have: